Fisher Task Distance and Its Application in Neural Architecture Search: Fisher Task Distance

-We first note to an immediate observation: If we train any pair of structurally-similar $\varepsilon$-approximation networks w.r.t some target $(T,X)$ with the same conditions (i.e., same initialization, batch order, etc), the Fr\'echet distance between this pair of networks using the test data set $X^{(2)}$ will be zero.
+Next, we present some theoretical justification for our measure of task similarity.
+All the proofs are provided in the appendix.
+Firstly, if we train any pair of structurally-similar $\varepsilon$-approximation networks w.r.t some target $(T,X)$ with the same conditions (e.g., initialization, batch order), the FTD between this pair of networks using the test dataset $X^{(2)}$ is zero.
 Formally, we have the following proposition:

-\begin{proposition} Let $X$ be the data set for the target task $T$.
-For any pair of structurally-similar $\varepsilon$-approximation network w.r.t $(T,X)$ using the full or stochastic gradient descent algorithm with the same initialization settings, learning rate, and the same order of data batches in each epoch for the SGD algorithm, the Fr\'echet distance between the above pair of $\varepsilon$-approximation networks is always zero. \end{proposition} \begin{proof}[Proof of Proposition \ref{proposition1}] Let $N_1$ and $N_{2}$ be two structurally-similar $\varepsilon$-approximation network w.r.t $(T,X)$ trained using the full or stochastic gradient descent algorithm.
-According to the Definition~\ref{SSappNetTX} and assumptions in the proposition, the Fisher Information Matrix of $N_1$ and $N_{2}$ are the same; hence, the Fr\'echet distance is zero. \end{proof}
+\begin{proposition} Let $X$ be the dataset for the target task $T$.
+For any pair of structurally-similar $\varepsilon$-approximation networks w.r.t $(T,X)$ using the full or stochastic gradient descent algorithm with the same initialization settings, learning rate, and the same order of data batches in each epoch for the SGD algorithm, the Fisher task distance between the above pair of $\varepsilon$-approximation networks is always zero. \end{proposition}